 - Spain.
 Less well-developed via ferrata system and not as well-maintained, but present in the south: Pyrenees and close to Sierra Nevadas.
 We did one via ferrata known as the Stairs of Death in Ronda, which gave an incredible view of Ronda’s famous bridge as we climbed up the sides of the gorge.
 There’s also a few famous routes close to Barcelona, including one difficult one on Montserrat.
 (Click for more information about the Ronda via ferrata.)

 - Triglav National Park in Slovenia and the Julian Alps Full of beautiful lakes and incredible via ferrata routes.
 You can rent equipment in Bled although it is easiest to bring your own.

 - Torrent Falls.
 Located in Red River Gorge, Kentucky.
 It’s more of a technical training course, as it has several separated courses of different levels.
-It’s kind of nice since you have the opportunity to try some courses above your level (and fail miserably) as well as rest/get a snack between courses.
-I’ve been here twice now and the staff is incredibly knowledgable.
+It’s nice since you have the opportunity to try some courses above your level (and fail miserably) as well as rest/get a snack between courses.
+I’ve been here twice now and the staff is incredibly knowledgeable.

 View from the first section of Torrent Falls